Updated: March 20th, 2022

 Glenbow Museum

-As a key cultural cornerstone in Calgary for 50 years, Glenbow has surprised and engaged generations of Albertans and visitors to the province with remarkable connections between art, culture and the world around us.
-We learned all about Alberta’s history, the Calgary Stampede, some of the people who have shaped the province, and enjoyed one of the largest art collections in the country.
+Please note that the Glenbow Museum is currently closed due to extensive renovations.
+However, as a key cultural cornerstone in Calgary for 50 years, Glenbow has surprised and engaged generations of Albertans and visitors to the province with remarkable connections between art, culture and the world around us.
+We learned all about Alberta’s history, the Calgary Stampede, and some of the people who have shaped the province and enjoyed one of the largest art collections in the country.

 The Calgary Tower